 The dampness of workout gear can trigger infections and make you chilly, which can weaken your immune system.

 As one of the lowest impact forms of exercise, hiking improves your overall health and fitness.
 Best of all, it's free!
+"Don't forget to enjoy the scenery and nature around you," Showalter says.
+"There are so many benefits to immersing ourselves in nature, including both mental and physical health."
 Learn more about the health benefits of time spent outdoors.